UK National Homebrew Competition Info

 Entry registration is closed.

-The next UK National Homebrew Competition will be held in Bristol on the 16th February 2019.
+The next UK National Homebrew Competition will be held in Bristol on: Saturday the 15th of February 2020.

 The competition will use the 2015 BJCP Style Guidelines.